Qufel/weather-app/README.md

 # Weather App ⛅
 Simple application to display current weather and weather forecast written in TypeScript with React.
-It uses [Open-Meteo API](https://open-meteo.com/) to get data about weather in your area.
+It uses [Open-Meteo API](https://open-meteo.com/) to get data about weather in your area and [Nominatim](https://nominatim.org/) for location search.

 ## Installation 💻
 **Requirements**